Shodmonxoja/Some_exercies_in_C/README.md

-# Simple-user-follower-code-in-C
-the code was for user-follower relation exercise in c.
-Done using adjacency list.
+# Some exercises in C
+1. Simple user-follower relation program using Adjacency list
+2. Determinant solver using recursion